2 dead in shooting at university residence hall in Texas

 COMMERCE, Texas (AP) — Two people were killed and a third person was wounded after a shooting Monday at a residence hall at a university in Texas, police said.

-Students and employees were told to shelter in place as a precaution after the shooting at Texas A&M; University-Commerce.
+Students and employees were told to shelter in place as a precaution after the shooting at Texas A&M University-Commerce.
 The university said there were three gunshot victims at its Pride Rock residence hall, and two people were confirmed dead.

 The third person was taken to a hospital.
 Classes were canceled for the day.